-Amenities in the town itself are limited, but include a gas station/convenience store, a cafe (which has rooms to rent upstairs), a post office, one antique store that stays closed most of the time at the moment, a realty and feed store (Ranch One), a bank, and Lisa Davis’ street market at the old Cobb’s store.
+Amenities in the town itself are limited, but include a gas station/convenience store, a post office, one antique store that stays closed most of the time at the moment, a realty and feed store (Ranch One), a bank, and Lisa Davis’ street market at the old Cobb’s store.
 So, not much here in the way of shopping, but we’re overflowing with beautiful scenery 🙂

 Lodging near Kingston, Arkansas

 Azalea Falls Lodge : I’ve been here before, to get married in 2013 🙂 Our guests from out of town stayed in the lodge and our ministers stayed in the cabin.
 Both were exceptionally nice, with beautiful scenery all around.
 For lodging near Kingston, this is almost as close as it gets.
 About 10 minutes away. https://www.facebook.com/Azalea-Falls-Lodge-Upper-Buffalo-River-Ozark-Getaway-209972401376/

 Steel Creek Cabins: Located very near the beautiful Steel Creek campground.
 About 15 minutes from Kingston, and it’s very near many of the great hiking and canoeing spots of the Upper Buffalo River region.
 They’re also on FB: https://www.facebook.com/SteelCreekCabins/